Knowledge base

 Preamble

-• free Let's Encrypt certs for personal sites (only possible with sites hosted at Infomaniak),
+- free Let's Encrypt certs for personal sites (only possible with sites hosted by Infomaniak),

-• DV certs from Sectigo for professional/private sites that are not registered in the trade register,
+- DV certs from Sectigo for professional/personal sites that are not registered in the trade register,

-• It is also possible to install an SSL certificate obtained elsewhere (intermediate certificate from a certification authority of your choice), custom or self-signed certificates.
+- … it is also possible to install an SSL certificate obtained elsewhere (intermediate certificate from a certification body of your choice), custom or self-signed certificates.

 1. Generate a CSR (Certificate Signing Request)